tomsbakery/rusticsourdough/README.md

 of the `lambda_function` module.
-During provisioning, the Terraform module translates these into [AWS Lambda environment variables](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html), which can then be accessed from, for example, a Python application using the common `os.environ` procedure, which is the approach that I have taken in `fresh_bread.py`
+During provisioning, the Terraform module translates these into [AWS Lambda environment variables](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html), which can then be accessed from, for example, a Python application using the common `os.environ` procedure, which is the approach that you see in `fresh_bread.py`

 ## Possible enhancements
 - Support for credential store(s) for secrets